air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 # Cheers!

-There are some tasks not only takes your time but also make you brain dead.
-With some extra knowledge, we can kill those brainless jobs and make you time more valuable.
+With some extra knowledge, we can always automate boring and repetitive jobs.
+Let's release our brain from the messy tasks and do some innovations.
 Cheers! :)